-Buffer (variable): A variable-length buffer that contains the path name of the share in Unicode in the form "\\server\share" for the request, as described by PathOffset and PathLength.
+Buffer (variable): A variable length buffer that contains the path name of thefull share inpathname is Unicode in the form "\\server\share" for the request, as described by PathOffset and PathLength.
 The server component of the path MUST be less than 256 characters in length, and it MUST be a NetBIOS name, a fully qualified domain name (FQDN), or a textual IPv4 or IPv6 address.
 The share component of the path MUST be less than or equal to 80 characters in length.
-The share name MUST NOT contain any invalid characters, as specified in [MS-FSCC] section 2.1.6.<28>
+The share name MUST NOT contain any invalid characters, as specified in [MS-FSCC] section 2.1.6.-<. <26> PathLength (2 bytes): The length, in bytes, of the full share path name.